Advance Your Career By Earning Your Bachelor's Degree

 Our online Bachelor of Science in General Studies program allows you to concentrate on social sciences or business, while maximizing the number of transfer credits that count toward your degree from other institutions.
 Either concentration allows you to have 48 general electives in addition to the University’s core curriculum and 30 credits of concentration requirements.

-The Bachelor of Science degree in General Studies is comprised of 120 credits including university core, concentration courses, electives and a capstone.
+The distance learning Bachelor of Science degree in General Studies is comprised of 120 credits including university core, concentration courses, electives and a capstone.

 University Core Curriculum (42 credits)

 General education course requirements can be found in the UB Catalog.

 Courses include Writing, First Year Studies, Math, Natural Sciences, Humanities, Social Science, Fine Arts, Speech, Language Arts and a Capstone

 Economics, History, Political Science, Psychology, Religion, and Sociology.

 Accounting, Economics, Finance, Law, Management, and Marketing.

 General Electives (48 credits)